How to Tell Igneous Rocks

 Origin of Igneous Rocks

-Igneous rocks begin as hot, fluid material, and the word "igneous" comes from the Latin for fire.
-This material may have been lava erupted at the Earth's surface, or magma (unerupted lava) at shallow depths, or magma in deep bodies (plutons).
+The word "igneous" comes from the Latin for fire, and what igneous rocks have in common is that they formed by the cooling and crystallization of a melt.
+This material may have been lava erupted at the Earth's surface, or magma (unerupted lava) at depths of up to a few kilometers, or magma in deeper bodies (plutons).
+Those three different settings create three main types of igneous rocks.
 Rock formed of lava is called extrusive, rock from shallow magma is called intrusive and rock from deep magma is called plutonic.
+The deeper the magma, the slower it cools and the larger the mineral crystals that form in it.

-Igneous rocks form in three main places: where lithospheric plates pull apart at mid-ocean ridges, where plates come together at subduction zones and where continental crust is pushed together, making it thicker and allowing it to heat to melting.
-(To learn more about how igneous rocks form, see About Volcanism.)
+Igneous rocks form in three main places: where the tectonic plates pull apart (at mid-ocean ridges), where plates come together (at subduction zones) and where continents are pushed together, making the Earth's crust thicker and allowing it to heat to melting.
+To learn more about how igneous rocks form, see About Magma and About Volcanism.

 Igneous Rock Textures

-Tell the three types of igneous rocks apart by their texture, starting with the size of the mineral grains.
-Extrusive rocks cool quickly (over periods of seconds to months) and have invisible or very small grains, or an aphanitic texture.
-Intrusive rocks cool more slowly (over thousands of years) and have small to medium-sized grains.
-Plutonic rocks cool over millions of years, deep underground, and can have grains as large as pebbles — even a meter across.
-Both intrusive and plutonic rocks have phaneritic texture.
+The three types of igneous rocks differ in their textures, starting with the size of the mineral grains.
+Extrusive rocks cool quickly (over periods of seconds to months) and have invisible or microscopic grains, or an aphanitic texture.
+Intrusive rocks cool more slowly (over thousands of years) and have visible grains of small to medium size, or phaneritic texture.
+Plutonic rocks cool over millions of years and can have grains as large as pebbleseven meters across.

 Some extrusive rocks have distinctive textures.
 Obsidian, formed when lava hardens quickly, has a glassy texture.
 Pumice and scoria are volcanic froth, puffed up by millions of gas bubbles giving them a vesicular texture.
 Tuff is a rock made entirely of volcanic ash, fallen from the air or avalanched down a volcano's sides.
 It has a pyroclastic texture.
 And pillow lava is a lumpy formation created by extruding lava underwater.